AskBid/doubtful-delegator/README.md

 	$ bin/update_db_cli

 just follow the messages in the terminal for usage.
+I suggest to run option 1. (with file `db/concerns/data_daily.json`) and then option 5. to populate with some users.
+Use option 3. (with file `db/concerns/data_hourly.json`) to simulate the progress of an epoch.

 but first don't forget to migrate the database: